Texas Department of Criminal Justice

-The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations on each correctional facility throughout the state.
+The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations throughout the state.
 Merchandise sold includes candy, packaged meat products, coffee, soft drinks, greeting cards, shoes and electronics.
-Utilizing an offender's bar-coded identification card, the commissary's point-of-sale system records detailed sales transaction information and debits the offender's trust fund account.
-Sales from commissary operations exceeded $89.9 million in Fiscal Year 2008.
+Utilizing an offender’s bar-coded identification card, the commissary’s point-of-sale system records detailed sales transaction information and debits the offender’s trust fund account.
+Sales from commissary operations exceeded $90 million in Fiscal Year 2009.

 In addition to supporting the commissary and trust fund operations, income from commissary sales is used to fund or supplement other offender programs.
-These include recreational activities, sports and fitness equipment, television equipment located in common viewing areas, library books and supplies and The Echo newspaper available to offenders.
+These include recreational activities, sports and fitness equipment, television equipment located in common viewing areas, library books and supplies, and The Echo newspaper for offenders.

 Contracts and Procurement Department

 The Contracts and Procurement Department is responsible for procuring the goods and services necessary to support the mission of the agency.
 Certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
 The department’s mission is to acquire the right goods and services at the right time and at the right price in accordance with laws, rules, policies and sound business judgment.
 Agency requirements range from basic needs, such as food for offenders, to complex professional services and construction projects.